 All of L’Oréal’s brands have committed to meeting the sustainable consumption challenge

-We would like to give our consumers an opportunity to make sustainability choices.
-To this end, our brands evaluate and improve their social and environmental footprint, and help make sustainable consumption choices more desirable.
+L’Oréal would like to give its consumers an opportunity to make sustainability choices.
+To this end, all the Group’s brands evaluate and improve their social and environmental footprint, and help make sustainable consumption choices more desirable.

 Continuous improvement plans for brands

 Since the launch of the Sharing Beauty With All programme in 2013, each brand within the Group has assessed its environmental footprint, analysing its portfolio of formulas and its packaging, in order to create a sustainable innovation plan.
 The brands identify opportunities for improvement for every product range, and develop a plan of action.
 In 2017, 91% of the Group’s brands undertook this effort.

 Conscious of the influential capacity of its brands, L’Oréal encourages them to raise awareness and encourage action among its partners, customers and consumers on today’s major social and environmental issues.
 Each brand must therefore identify a cause of their own and conduct awareness campaigns.
 In 2017, 46% of brands had carried out this type of activity.